omartarekll/Bondi-Bootstrap5-Templet/README.md

 - How to use the grid system to organize sections.
 - How to use Bootstrap utilities and components.
 - How to add icons with Font Awesome.
+- How can I use git and SSH kay

 ## Tools